AlmasB/grammy/README.md

 #### Actions

 Actions are a way to create and modify symbols at runtime.
+Currently, actions only modify symbols that were created at runtime.
 For example, the `!` prefix means overwrite.

 Input: